styluslabs/templates/README.md

 </svg>
 ```

-The page background ("ruling") is determined by the content in `g.ruleline`.  `currentColor` inserts the color specified in the nearest `color` attribute (standard SVG behavior) - the `color` attribute on `g.ruleline` is set from the "Ruling Color" choosen in the Page Setup dialog.
+The page background ("ruling") is determined by the content in `g.ruleline`.  `currentColor` inserts the color specified in the nearest `color` attribute (standard SVG behavior) - the `color` attribute on `g.ruleline` is set from the "Ruling Color" chosen in the Page Setup dialog.
 Fixed colors are specified directly, e.g., `stroke="red"` or `stroke="#FF0000"`. `shape-rendering="crispEdges"` gives thin lines a sharp appearance and `vector-effect="non-scaling-stroke"` prevents them from changing size when zooming in or out, while the class `write-scale-down` causes Write to lighten them when zooming out so they don't dominate the appearance when zoomed far out.
 Using a `<pattern>` enables changing page size for simple repeated rulings, up to the size of the `<rect>` filled with the pattern.

 On `g.write-content`, the `width`, `height`, `xruling`, `yruling`, `marginLeft`, `papercolor`, and `rulecolor` attributes correspond to the values set in the Page Setup dialog.
 Page width, height, and color (as `fill`) must also be set on `rect.pagerect` in `g.ruleline`.
 Page width and height are also set on `svg.write-page`.

 Any content inside `g.write-content` after `g.ruleline` will be editable in Write.

 Multi-page templates can be created by adding additional pages (svg.write-page) to the template document.
 When editing the document in Write, the background of the last page will be duplicated when adding to new pages to the end.
 To prevent this, the class `write-no-dup` can be added to `g.ruleline`

-### PDF import ###

-On Linux or Mac, run `pdf2write.sh` can be used to generate a Write document with page images from the specified PDF as the page backgrounds.
-The script requires imagemagick and ghostscript or pdftoppm (from poppler-utils - a smaller install).